-We could not have achieved these wonderful results without our valued supporters, including Multiplex, University of New England ("UNE"), University of NSW ("UNSW"), Lowitja Institute, AIST, Mark and Evette Moran, NSW Department of Communities and Justice, NSW Department of Education, Aboriginal Housing Office NSW, the Australian Government - National Indigenous Australians Agency and a range of businesses, trusts, foundations and other generous individual donors.
-The Foundation continues to work closely with the Cuban Embassy in Australia and the Institute of Pedagogy of Latin America and the Caribbean ("IPLAC").
+We could not have achieved these wonderful results without valued supporters, including Multiplex, University of New England (UNE), University of NSW (UNSW), Lowitja Institute, Australian Institute of Superannuation Trustees (AIST), Mark and Evette Moran, the Australian Government - National Indigenous Australians Agency and the Department of Education, Skills and Employment, the Queensland Government - Department of Communities, Housing and the Digital Economy and a range of businesses, trusts, foundations and other generous individual donors.
+The Foundation continues to work closely with the Cuban Embassy in Australia and the Institute of Pedagogy of Latin America and the Caribbean (IPLAC).